navarroaxel/navarroaxel.github.io/blog/how-to-use-databases-in-the-docker-world.md

 3. `--publish` forwards a specific port in `localhost` to the given container.
 4. `--volume` creates or reuse a volume and attach it to the given container in the specified path.

-By default MongoDB uses the `/data/db` directory to store the databases, remember to mount a Docker volume in that path.
+By default MongoDB uses the `/data/db` directory to store the databases (remember to mount a Docker volume in that path).

 ### A MongoDB root user

-You can specify a `root` user to the DB adding the following environment variables you the container
+You can specify a `root` user to the DB adding the following environment variables to your the container

 ```bash
 docker run --detach --name mongo \